Vir-Multiplicis/ai-frameworks/README.md

   Enforces literal fidelity when working with operator-provided artifacts, markups, code, and documents.
 Explicitly invoked rather than persistently active.
 Addresses the Byzantine Scribe failure mode — the model's tendency to silently improve, rephrase, or polish material it was instructed to reproduce exactly.

+- **Core Values Reaffirmation (CVR)** — *Beta*
+  Operator-summoned practice that audits whether the model is actually living by its alignment posture, not just whether the governing parameters are still loaded.
+Behavioral, not introspective — checks recent thread record against fixed criteria rather than asking the model to self-assess.
+Deployed full for Grok, lite for GPT; not used in the Claude fork, where Constitutional AI provides the equivalent function natively.

 ## Philosophy